Keith Wookey: Early life

 Walter Keith Caple Wookey was born in Sleaford, Lincolnshire and soon after moved to Barbados Lodge, Bath, Somerset, schooled at Lewisham, Bristol, UK and went on to further his studies at Oxford.
 His mother, Elizabeth Walker, died in 1921 at the birth of Keith’s sister Betty.
 Soon, both Keith & Betty were taken to their grandparents, Francis & Alice Wookey who raised them at Stones Cross House, Somerset.
-On the 28th June 1935 Keith joined the Royal Navy Volunteer Reserve becoming a probationary second Lieutenant 9 (UK Navy List 1935).
+On 28 June 1935 Keith joined the Royal Navy Volunteer Reserve becoming a probationary second Lieutenant 9 (UK Navy List 1935).

 Pre-war

 On 17 April 1936 Keith came to North Borneo as a cadet (trainee government official), joining the British North Borneo Chartered Company administrators.
 He arrived in Sandakan with Mr J.H.
 Macartney by S.S.
 Kajang on 18 April 1936.
 At the beginning of his career as a trainee government official, Keith was placed within the Secretariat, although he was also supervised most of the time by the Under Secretary.
-From then on, Keith transferred from various branches of Government taking short posts while doing his study of the Laws of the State and of the Malay language.

-In 1938, two years after his arrival in Sandakan, Keith became Assistant District officer at Mempakul (today as the westernmost part of Sabah, Malaysia; known as Kampung Mempakul) and then was posted to Kota Belud after a year.
-During his stay in Kota Belud, Keith met his first wife, Tampusis; they had two girls, Agnes (born 1940) and Susan (born 1941).
-During this time, Keith lived in various Kampongs for weeks at a time, and claims he became proficient in various dialects of Dusun, Kadazan language.
+From then on, Keith transferred from various branches of Government taking short posts while doing his study of the Laws of the State and of the Malay language.In 1938, two years after his arrival in Sandakan, Keith became Assistant District officer at Mempakul, Kuala Penyu (today as the westernmost part of Sabah, Malaysia; known as Kampung Mempakul and its township known today as Menumbok) and then was posted to Kota Belud after a year.
+During his stay in Kota Belud, Keith met his first wife, Tampusis, a Kadazan-Dusun lass; they had two daughters, Agnes (born 1939) and Susan (born 1941).
+During this time, Keith lived in various Kampongs for weeks at a time, and claims he became proficient in various dialects, notably the local Kadazandusun language.
 Not long after Susan’s birth in 1941, Keith’s family moved to Lahad Datu where he was appointed as an Assistant District Officer.